 We annually organized a trail work day (or two) in Amherst, helping to maintain the trails we regularly use and love.
-Along with many local 413 Trail Runners and Western Mass Distance Project folks, we complete needed maintenance on about 3-5 miles of trail each year.
+Over the years, we have been joined by folks from 413 Trail Runners and Western Mass Distance Project, and helped complete needed maintenance on about 3-5 miles of trail each year.
 This work included removing and cutting back brush, widening the trails, removing hangers around the trail, removing a collapsed bridge, and relocating a few bridges that had been washed away.
 This has been an annual tradition since at least 2010.

 (Amy and Brian, building a trail at Mt.
 Tom)